Political Science at uWaterloo

 Welcome to Political Science at the University of Waterloo, Canada’s most innovative university.
 Our department is the top-ranked department of political science of its size in Canada.
 Our faculty have been nationally and internationally recognized through numerous prestigious awards including Fulbright, Killam and Trudeau fellowships.
 Three of our faculty have won distinguished scholar awards from the leading professional association, the International Studies Association.
 Seven of our faculty members have won awards for excellence in research, teaching or service from the University.

-At the same time, our department is small enough to ensure that our students have close contact with their professors.
-Teaching and learning is at the core of what we do.
-With more than four out of five of all undergraduate courses and all regular-term first-year courses taught by full-time faculty members (including senior faculty members), students can develop long-term learning relationships with their professors as they proceed through their chosen program from introductory to senior-level courses.
+As a medium-sized department, Political Science has several advantages.
+We are large enough—with twenty-one full-time faculty—that we have substantial expertise in all the major fields of our discipline: Canadian Politics; Comparative Politics; International Relations and Global Politics; Political Theory; and Public Policy and Administration.
+Yet, we are small enough that we are a community in which students enjoy close contact with their professors.
+With more than four out of five of all undergraduate courses and all regular-term first-year courses taught by full-time faculty members, students can develop long-term learning relationships with their professors as they proceed through their chosen program from introductory to senior-level courses.

 Department of Political Science